Radeon 300 series

-Micro-architecture and instruction set
+Microarchitecture and instruction set

 The R9 380/X along with the R9 Fury & Nano series were AMD's first cards (after the earlier R9 285) to use the third iteration of their GCN instruction set and micro-architecture.
 The other cards in the series feature first and second gen iterations of GCN.
 The table below details which GCN-generation each chip belongs to.